paskal/claude-go-tests/README.md

         ![GitHub Authorization Screenshot](images/claude-github-permissions.png)

-    - Select your forked `claude-go-tests` repository from the list.
+    - Select your forked `claude-project-templates` repository from the list.
-    - **Select only the `clauge-go-tests` directory** — this folder contains the instructions and examples that Claude requires.
+    - **Select only the `claude-go-tests` directory** — this folder contains the instructions and examples that Claude requires.

         [Repository Selection Screenshot](images/claude-add-context.png)